INTERACT FORUM

 2) I can't get the live input to work in any way.
 Not sure why you recommend using a different ASIO device for the live input.
 That would be expensive if you need six channels!
 But anyway, I tried many different combinations of ASIO devices, as I have several hooked up to this computer, and in no case would the live input work.
 I get an error report from JRiver "something wrong with playback".

 3) Requiring the live input to be manually configured for the sample rate is a bummer for me.
 I may digitally patch a DAW running at different sample rates into the live input or other digital sources.
 Can't the live input inspect the ASIO and find out what sample rate the interface is currently locked to?
-Or is this a python versus egg situation?
+Or is this a chicken versus egg situation?
 It would be a bummer for me to have to repatch when changing digital sources AND have to reset the live input setting.
 I do this change many times a day in my studio.

 Ironically, when doing standard playback within JRiver from files or playing a CD, the system can produce the wrong pitch if the ASIO interface is on external sync and locked to the wrong rate.
 It would be wonderful if JRiver could integrate it all and tell the interface what to do, whether to be on internal sync when playing back something internally and on external sync when on live input, and also sense the sample rate from the interface!